-Hibs chief executive speaks for first time following Heckingbottom sacking and search for new boss
+Hibs chief Leeann Dempster speaks on Paul Heckingbottom sacking and search for new manager

 Hibs intend to appoint their new manager by the end of this month, according to Leeann Dempster.

 The chief executive also explained that whoever is chosen to replace Paul Heckingbottom in the Easter Road hotseat will be given the chance to bring in new players in January.